Course Content and Outcome Guide for EC 203

 - Special Fee:

-An economic issues course that covers specific topics in some depth.
-Topics covered change with current events and instructor interest and may include: International trade and finance; energy and resource economics; poverty, discrimination, and income distribution in national economies and the global economy; economic development; financial market instability; environmental and sustainability issues; government and central bank policies and competing ideologies; other current or relevant topics.
+Course DescriptionCovers economic topics related to current events.
+Includes international trade and finance; energy and resource economics; poverty, discrimination, and income distribution in national economies and the global economy; economic development; financial market instability; environmental and sustainability issues; government and central bank policies and competing ideologies; other current or relevant topics.
 Prerequisites: WR 115, RD 115, and MTH 95 or equivalent placement test scores, and EC 200 or EC 201 or EC 202.
 Audit available.

 Addendum to Course Description

 Credits from this course qualify for general education purposes at Portland Community College and may be applied toward satisfying Associates Degrees at Portland Community College.
-Contact SAC chair for a list of SAC approved textbooks for this course.
-Supplemental books and other materials are at the discretion of each course instructor.
+Books and other materials are at the discretion of each course instructor.
 Prices for texts and/or other materials may be found at the Portland Community College bookstore.

 Course Activities and Design